ankitmangal04/CourseProject_GCD/README.md

 Installation steps:

-1. Create a directory for this project, name it samsung.
+1. Create a directory for this project, set it as a working directory.
-2. Download the script run_analysis.R to samsung.
+2. Download the script run_analysis.R to that working directory.
-3. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to samsung and unzip it.
+3. Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the working directory and unzip it.
+Structure of the working directory should look like: working directory
++ test (folder)
++ train (folder)
++ run_analysis.R (file)
++ activity_labels.txt (file)
++ features.txt (file)
++ features_info.txt (file)
++ README.txt (file)

 Dependencies:
 The script run_analysis.R depends on the library reshape2.